Manchester General Cemetery Transcription Project

 John Howarth (1824-1893)

-The inscription reads.....
+The inscription reads “ .....
 Also John Howarth, father of the above, 42 years in the Manchester City Mission, who died Dec 27th 1893, age 69 years ...”

 Manchester City Mission was founded on 25th April 1837 and remains in operation today.
 Its aim was to gather together a group of Christian men from the Manchester area to form an evangelical organisation the purpose of which was to unite all Christians within the city with the aim of proclaiming the good news.
 Missionaries were engaged to visit families, who at the height of the Industrial Revolution, were living in overcrowded conditions and abject poverty, to present the Gospel and offer spiritual guidance and material support.
-Today the MCM has several projects including a drop-inn centre and a night shelter as wel
+Today the MCM has several projects including a drop-inn centre and a night shelter as well as reaching out to schools, care and retirement homes and prisons.

 Frederick Ernest Nosworthy (1854-1874)